 The Aquatic Invasive Species (AIS) Task Force, which is formerly known as the Eurasian Watermilfoil (EWM) Task Force, was initially established in response to the 1987 discovery of EWM in Lake Minnetonka.
 The primary goal of this multi-agency Task Force was to assess the best means of managing EWM on Lake Minnetonka, while evaluating other management techniques such as herbicides and biological control (weevils).
 Over time, this Task Force diversified its involvement to other AIS (in particular zebra mussels) and it was re-named the AIS Task Force.

-This Task Force is currently chaired by LMCD Board Member Jeff Morris.
+This Task Force is currently chaired by LMCD Board Member Jay Green.
 Its members are appointed annually by the LMCD Board of Directors and consist of current and past LMCD Directors, AIS professionals from various agencies, and Lake Minnetonka stakeholders, as follows: